martinberlin/Remora/README.md

 **0**[ms*100][Note:AG or ag][0-35 Hue] Divides the Lenght of the stripe in 7 and simulates the note being played.
 Ex.
 02A0 will play an A note for 200 ms in red color (Hue 0)

-The 1 and 3 are experimental and not tested:

-**3**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right

-**1**[1-9][0-35 HSL Color angle] Launch fast random noise on/off animation right

 **x**[coordinate] Light only one Led to last color and leave it on.
 Ex. ;x1 will light the first led on the stripe

 **X**[coordinate] Light only one Led and fade in 100ms to black

-For some Orca examples please refer to docs/*.orca.
+To open a detailed list of Orca examples please check [docs/Remora-commands.orca](docs/Remora-commands.orca) or check the preview and video in [Patchstorage](https://patchstorage.com/remora-udp-animations/)

 **Switch colors without doing any animation**

+Experimental and not thoughfully tested.
 Useful if you want to keep different animations running but trigger the colors universally.

 **r** Switch color to red